 While some of us may toss and turn some nights, every night can be a restless night for others.
-If you’ve ever struggled with falling asleep, you know the feeling of anxiously watching the clock as you worry about not being able to fall asleep and waking up sleep deprived the next day.
+If you’ve ever struggled with sleep anxiety, you know the feeling of anxiously watching the clock as you worry about not being able to fall asleep and waking up sleep-deprived the next day.

 There are many statistics that reveal Americans’ struggle to sleep on a regular basis.
 As it turns out, anxiety and sleep are connected in a number of ways.
 Fifty percent of those who are sleep-deprived say that their anxiety impacts their ability to sleep at night.

 It’s important to understand how anxiety can affect your ability to get a good night’s rest.
-This guide covers sleep and anxiety, the effects of anxiety-induced sleep deprivation, and science-backed tips for decreasing anxious thoughts, as well as how to set yourself up for better sleep.
+This guide covers what sleep anxiety is, the effects of anxiety-induced sleep deprivation, and science-backed tips for decreasing anxious thoughts, as well as how to set yourself up for better sleep.

-Nighttime anxiety involves the anxious thoughts you may feel before going to bed, many of which involve unease, nervousness and worry.
+Sleep anxiety is a type of performance anxiety that involves a cycle of anxious thoughts before going to bed, many of which involve unease, nervousness, and worry.
 While there are dozens of tasks to occupy your cognitive functions during the day, your brain can often struggle to keep itself busy at night, thus resorting to any anxious emotions and thoughts.

 Anxiety can lead to an endless cycle of stress and poor sleep.
 If you often experience nighttime anxiety, it may be hard to tell whether you’re having trouble sleeping because you’re anxious or you’re feeling anxious because you can’t sleep.